Why study English Literature at Warwick?

 Assessment is a combination of traditional essays and written examinations together with creative projects, portfolios and performance.
 For example, in our Shakespeare and Selected Dramatists of his Time module, student creative work recently included film and radio adaptations, musical compositions, painting, sculpture and photography inspired by Shakespeare's texts.

-IB: 38 to include 6 at Higher Level in English Literature or combined English Language and Literature.
+A level: AAA to include A at A level in English Literature or combined English Language and Literature.